JavaGT/javagrant.com/src/blog/resume.md

 ## Education

-- Kerikeri High School, Kerikeri — NCEA Level 3 Endorsed with Excellence
+Kerikeri High School, Kerikeri — NCEA Level 3 Endorsed with Excellence

-  Completion of NCEA Level 3 with positions of school prefect, endorsement with excellence, university entrance and NCEA scholarship in Photography.
+- Completion of NCEA Level 3 with positions of school prefect, endorsement with excellence, university entrance and NCEA scholarship in Photography.

-  - Academic Achievements
 - Consistent placement within the top five students in the year level for achievement in mathematics.
 - Representing Kerikeri High School in the Russell McVey Debating tournament in years 9, 10, 11.
 - Placing second in Northland for the Russell McVey Debating tournament in year 10.
 - I have received WAKA awards every year they have been offered at Kerikeri High School for excellence in attitude across multiple subjects.

-- The University of Auckland, Auckland
+The University of Auckland, Auckland

 - Currently completing a Bachelor of Arts in Sociology and Communications
 - Modules in Coding and Logic, and Arts Scholars
 - First in Family at university

 ## Career

-- Part-time, Ben and Jerry's Commercial Bay - Duty Manager
+Part-time, Ben and Jerry's Commercial Bay - Duty Manager

 - MARCH 2020 - PRESENT
 - Working part-time whilst studying at The University of Auckland.
 Leadership & key holder position.

-- Full-time, Briscoes Group - Department/Duty Manager
+Full-time, Briscoes Group - Department/Duty Manager

 - OCTOBER 2017 - NOVEMBER 2018 & NOVEMBER 2019 - FEBRUARY 2020
 - Department and duty manager for Briscoes and Rebel Sport Kerikeri (Single entity).
 Trusted key holder.

-- After-school, New World
+After-school, New World

 - MARCH 2016 - MAY 2017
 - Worked as a delicatessen assistant in an after-school and weekend position.

-- After-school, Law North
+After-school, Law North

 - EARLY 2015 - LATE 2015
-  - Afterschool role 3.5h a week, cleaning and general assistant.
+- After-school role 3.5h a week, cleaning and general assistant.

 ## Student Representation